MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setgateways-method-in-class-win32-networkadapterconfiguration.md

 ---
-Description: 'The SetGateways &\#32; WMI class method specifies a list of gateways for routing packets to a subnet that is different from the subnet that the network adapter is connected to.'
+Description: The SetGateways &\#32; WMI class method specifies a list of gateways for routing packets to a subnet that is different from the subnet that the network adapter is connected to.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '240f7aff-7a07-4e0d-af30-7bcabb68c736'
+ms.assetid: 240f7aff-7a07-4e0d-af30-7bcabb68c736
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SetGateways method of the Win32\_NetworkAdapterConfiguration class'
+title: SetGateways method of the Win32\_NetworkAdapterConfiguration class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SetGateways method of the Win32\_NetworkAdapterConfiguration class